sanc.ti.ty: holiness of life or chacter

 "Can you put your arms around my neck?"
-His voice was deep, anxious and as he said it, it echoed in my mind and I felt as though I were hearing it twice - once out loud and again deep inside my head.
+His voice was deep, anxious and as he said it, it echoed in my thoughts and I felt as though I were hearing it twice - once out loud and again deep inside my head.

 He dropped to his knees beside me and bent his face close to mine "Elayna," he called my name.